How to Use This Calculator

 Tips

-After setting the initial height, use a goniometer or protractor to measure your knee angle at the bottom of the pedal stroke.
-Aim for a 25-35 degree bend for optimal power transfer and joint health.
+After setting the initial height, use a goniometer or a smartphone app to measure your knee angle at the bottom of the pedal stroke.
+Aim for a 25-35 degree bend for optimal power transfer and joint health, as suggested in the insights panel.

 Optimizing Your Ride: Understanding Bike Fit Saddle Height